franneck94/Vscode-C-Cpp-Runner/README.md

 Compile and run your C/C++ code with an ease.

 This extension provides tasks to compile and run your C/C++ code with gcc or clang.
-There are tasks for debug (-g -O0) and release (-O3 -DNDEBUG) builds.
+There are tasks for debug (-g3 -O0) and release (-O3 -DNDEBUG) builds.

 ## Software Dependencies